ietf-teep/architecture/draft-ietf-teep-architecture.md

 which the TEEP Agent is associated.

 Each TA is digitally signed, protecting its integrity, and linking the TA back to the signer.
-The signer is usually the TA software author, but in some cases might be another party that the TA software author trusts, or a party to whom the code has been licensed (in which case the same code might be signed by multiple licensees and distributed as if it were different TAs).
+The signer is usually the TA developer, but in some cases might be another party that the TA developer trusts, or a party to whom the code has been licensed (in which case the same code might be signed by multiple licensees and distributed as if it were different TAs).